 In the morning, we took breakfast in the main restaurant.
 This huge room with chandeliers and high ceilings and was populated with the same guests almost whispering in the same muted tones as in the bar the night before, I can’t fault the staff and the breakfast itself was good but the formal atmosphere persisted.

-After breakfast we explored a tiny portion of 500 acres of grounds which are just gorgeous and seem mainly used for numerous equestrian activities on a beautiful array of horses.
+After breakfast, we explored a tiny portion of 500 acres of grounds that are just gorgeous and seem mainly used for numerous equestrian activities on a beautiful array of horses.
 Most guests seem to be choosing to spend the day visiting the nearby National Trust properties or had headed straight over to the excellent pool area, a huge modern pool with an indoor-outdoor spa pool which overlooks the gardens.
 This pool is an absolute highlight of this country house hotel, light, modern, large and immaculate, just a great place to swim and sunbathe.
 There is also a separate Spa house beyond the pool and to the back of the main house which I didn’t try.

 6. Whatley Manor Hotel & Spa

 Whatley Manor is a country house hotel in the heart of The Cotswolds countryside.
-This grand 19th-century farmhouse lies on the eastern fringes of the Cotswolds situated in a beautifully relaxing location steeped in history just a stone’s throw from the gorgeous market town of Malmesbury, packed with its pubs, coffee shops and antique shops.
+This grand 19th-century farmhouse lies on the eastern fringes of the Cotswolds situated in a beautifully relaxing location steeped in history just a stone’s throw from the gorgeous market town of Malmesbury, packed with its pubs, coffee shops, and antique shops.

 With its long drive through grounds that roll out to fields, Whatley Manor feels a world apart from 21st-century pressures and just oozes character and style with gardens that seem to be straight out of a picture book.
-Built out of honey-coloured stone and adorned with winding wisteria and roses climbing up the walls, it is set in immaculate rolling 12-acre grounds.
+Built out of honey-colored stone and adorned with winding wisteria and roses climbing up the walls, it is set in immaculate rolling 12-acre grounds.

-Verdant greenery climbs the walls and the garden is full of colour framing the quintessentially British house.
+Verdant greenery climbs the walls and the garden is full of color framing the quintessentially British house.
 Strolling around the magnificent gardens which are laid out in 26 distinctly different areas, you really experience true peace and tranquillity as there is no noise from passing traffic, just the sound of nature.

 The public areas have a generous feeling of space with a graciously wide main staircase and several comfortable rooms to sit in and relax.
 Everywhere you explore within the hotel feels historic with the floors being a mix of flagstone and wood, and each room sporting a majestic fireplace.
-There is a wooden-clad bar which feels like a small library leading into a spacious and charismatic lounge.
+There is a wooden-clad bar that feels like a small library leading into a spacious and charismatic lounge.

-Executive Chef, Niall Keating gained a coveted Michelin Star within one year of taking on the role at Whatley Manor, and his passion and creativity has reinvigorated all of the dining experiences at Whatley Manor.
+Executive Chef, Niall Keating gained a coveted Michelin Star within one year of taking on the role at Whatley Manor, and his passion and creativity have reinvigorated all of the dining experiences at Whatley Manor.
 Breakfast here is good and brought to the table rather than served as a buffet, with a menu of pastries, cereals and plenty of cooked options such as eggs Benedict.